Diamondbacks vs. Mets Player Props Betting Odds

 Alonso Stats

-- Alonso has put up 62 hits with seven doubles, a triple, 25 home runs and 31 walks.
-He has driven in 58 runs with three stolen bases.
+- Alonso has seven doubles, a triple, 25 home runs, 31 walks and 58 RBI (62 total hits).
+He has swiped three bases.

 Alonso Recent Games